 Police are susceptible to a number of kinds of stress.

 One study found about 75% of surveyed officers admitted to experiencing some kind of traumatic event, but the majority did not report it.
 Half of responding officers said they personally knew fellow law enforcement who were profoundly changed after experiencing trauma.
 Half also said they knew an officer who had committed suicide.

 Depression appears common among police.
 After September 11, 2001:

 - Nearly half said they suffered from depression and anxiety

 Apart from September 11 responders, more than a third of police experienced PTSD when health problems prevented them from working.
 Women (15.5%) were more negatively affected than male law enforcement peers (10.3%), possibly from higher social pressures that come with working in a male-dominated profession.

 After disasters such as Hurricane Katrina, many police said they drank heavily and binged alcohol.
 (Binge drinking is when a man consumes five or more drinks on one occasion, or four for a woman.
 Heavy drinking is when someone has binged five or more times in the past 30 days.)

 One study found that before Hurricane Katrina, responders consumed an average of two drinks a day.
 After the hurricane, consumption skyrocketed to seven drinks daily.

 Approximately 23.1% of male and 25% of female officers also admitted to considering suicide.
 The death rate for law enforcement was higher overall compared to the general public.
 Job strain, depression, anger, and burnout are all thought to play a part.
-Do you have questions or concerns?
-Our intake coordinators will answer them.

 Addiction and Firefighters